K-GOKULAPPADURAI/RespireNet-Respiratory-Disease-Prediction-Web-Application-Using-Deep-Learning/README.md

 CONCLUSION

     Medical research and medical science could be progressed further with the help of artificial intelligence.
-The neural network architecture has performed better than our expectations.
+The neural network architecture has performed better than our expectations.
 But still, it needs a lot of improvements to achieve higher accuracy during prediction.
 We hope our research would inspire future researchers to work on this subject and wish